samdjstevens/vagrant-reverse-proxy/README.md

 As you can see, this allows you to define which port to connect to instead of the default port (which is port 80).

-### Specifying the NGINX configuration file path
+### Specifying the NGINX configuration file paths

-If you want to change the location of the managed nginx configuration file, set the `config.reverse_proxy.nginx_config_file` value to a path on your host machine in the Vagrantfile configuration:
+If you want to change the location of the managed nginx configuration files, set the `config.reverse_proxy.nginx_locations_config_file` or `config.reverse_proxy.nginx_servers_config_file` values to paths on your host machine in the Vagrantfile configuration:

+    config.reverse_proxy.nginx_locations_config_file = '/usr/local/etc/nginx/vagrant-proxy-config-locations'
-    config.reverse_proxy.nginx_config_file = '/usr/local/etc/nginx/vagrant-proxy-config'
+    config.reverse_proxy.nginx_servers_config_file = '/usr/local/etc/nginx/vagrant-proxy-config-servers'

+If you don't want to generate one of the locations or server configuration files, set the appropriate config value to `nil`.

 ### Specifying the NGINX reload command